julianbohm/Piramid_Aventure/README.md

    throughout the development process.
 - **Mentor Spencer**: For providing guidance, mentorship, and inspiration, which helped me navigate through challenges and stay on course.
 - **All the Tutors**: For their dedication, patience, and expert advice, necessary skills to complete this project.
+**My Son**: For the idea of making a game of ancient Egypt, big ideas for some of the rooms.

 Thank you all for your contributions to this game.